-1 Select Edit > Preferences (Windows) or ImageViewer > Preferences (Mac OS).

-- 2 Set any of these preferences in the Preferences window: - Units Sets the units for displaying the dimensions and resolution. - 'Clear' Separation Display Settings If the Fiery server supports a clear varnish separation in addition to C, M, Y, and K separations, use this setting to specify Mask Color and Opacity of the clear separation as shown in Fiery ImageViewer. - Cross Hair Color Picker Click the color block to select the color of the bounding box in the Navigator pane. - (For Fiery ImageViewer 3.0) Monitor Profile Either displays the operating system setting for the monitor profile or allows you to select the monitor profile.
-To obtain an accurate soft proof, use a profile that is accurate for your monitor. - If Fiery Color Profiler Suite is installed on your computer, you can click Create a Monitor Profile to create a new monitor profile in Fiery Monitor Profiler. - (For Fiery ImageViewer 4.0) Always launch ImageViewer 3 Select to run Fiery ImageViewer 3.0 in the current session and for future sessions.
+- 1 Select Edit > Preferences (Windows) or ImageViewer > Preferences (Mac OS). - 2 Set any of these preferences in the Preferences window: - Units Sets the units for displaying the dimensions and resolution. - 'Clear' Separation Display Settings If the Fiery server supports a clear varnish separation in addition to C, M, Y, and K separations, use this setting to specify Mask Color and Opacity of the clear separation as shown in Fiery ImageViewer. - Cross Hair Color Picker Click the color block to select the color of the bounding box in the Navigator pane. - (For Fiery ImageViewer 3.0) Monitor Profile Either displays the operating system setting for the monitor profile or allows you to select the monitor profile.
+To obtain an accurate soft proof, use a profile that is accurate for your monitor. - If Fiery Color Profiler Suite is installed on your computer, you can click Create a Monitor Profile to create a new monitor profile in Fiery Monitor Profiler. - Image Border Click the color block to select the color of the border around the page as shown on the substrate in the image preview. - Ink Limit for Animations allows you to manually adjust or overwrite the total area coverage (TAC) limit for the connected server. - (For Fiery ImageViewer 4.0) Always launch ImageViewer 3 Select to run Fiery ImageViewer 3.0 in the current session and for future sessions.